 As of March 2018, Los Angeles airport is served by the following airlines: Aer Lingus • Aeroflot • Aeromexico • Air Berlin • Air Canada • Air China • Air Europa • Air France • Air Holland • Air India • Air New Zealand • ANA • Air Serbia • Air Seychelles • Air Tahiti Nui • Alaska Airlines • Alitalia • Allegiant Air • American Airlines • Asiana Airlines • Austrian Airlines • Avianca • Azerbaijan Airlines • Azul Airlines • Boutique Airlines • British Airways • Brussels Airlines • Casino Express • Cathay Pacific • China Airlines • China Eastern • China Southern • Compass Airlines • Condor • Copa • Delta • El Al Israel Airlines • Emirates • Empire Airlines • Ethiopian Airlines • Etihad Airways • EVA Air • Fiji Airways • Finnair • Frontier Airlines • Garuda Indonesia • GOL • Great Lakes Airlines • Gulf Air • Hainan Airlines • Hawaiian Airlines • Hong Kong Airlines • Iberia • Icelandair • InterJet • Japan Airlines • Jet Airways • JetBlue • Kalitta Air • KLM • Korean Airlines • LAN Airlines • Iberia • LOT • Lufthansa • Malaysia Airlines • MasAir • Mokulele Airlines • NetJets • Norwegian • PIA • Philippines Airlines • Qantas • Qatar Airways • Royal Air Maroc • Royal Jordanian • Saudi Arabian Airlines • SAS • Sichuan Airlines • Singapore Airlines • SkyWest Airlines • South African Airways • Southwest Airlines • Spirit Airlines • SriLankan Airlines • Sun Country • Swiss • TAM Brazilian Airlines • TAP Portugal • Thai Airways • Thomas Cook Airlines • Transaero • Turkish Airlines • United Airlines • Vietnam Airlines • Virgin America • Virgin Atlantic • Virgin Australia • Vivaaerobus • Volaris • WestJet • WOW Air • Xiamen Air • XL Airways.

 Do you have a long layover?
 With the proper documentation and a long enough layover, you may have time to leave the airport and do some sightseeing.
 Here are a few Los Angeles Airport Layover Sightseeing ideas.
-As this is a new page, if you have a suggestion for other layover sightseeing options, send a tip to [email protected] and we will add it to the list.
+As this is a new page, if you have a suggestion for other layover sightseeing options, click here to update this airport guide and we will add it to the list.